Released On 12th Dec 2025

 Current

-Asbestos data quickly loses value if it is not kept up to date.
-Reinspection findings, removals, encapsulations and project outcomes should flow promptly into the live register rather than sitting in inboxes as static reports.
-When data is current, maintenance and project teams can trust it when planning works.
+Asbestos data quickly loses value when it is not kept up to date.
+Reinspection updates, removals, encapsulations and project outcomes need to be reflected promptly in the live register, so they become part of the working record, rather than being left in inboxes or attached to static PDF reports.
+When that process works well, maintenance teams, project managers and contractors can rely on the information in front of them when planning and carrying out works.

 Traceable